Paraidomat/linux-turbo-adventure/CONTRIBUTING.md

 # Submitting Changes

-- To submit chaneges, please create a pull request.
+- To submit changes, please create a pull request.
 - Be sure that you are allowed to publish the stuff you edit or add copyright-wise.

 # "Code" convention